Bangladesh strengthens climate finance coordination at BCDP board meeting

 The BCDP is expected to serve as a key coordination mechanism to strengthen Bangladesh’s climate governance and improve the effectiveness of climate investments in the coming years.

-A. B. M. Abdus Sattar chaired the meeting in his capacity as Chair of the BCDP Board.
-Mohammad Raihan Kaosar, who serves as Member Secretary of the Board, initiated the agenda-wise discussions.
+A. B. M. Abdus Sattar, Chairman of BCDP presided over the meeting while Mohammad Raihan Kaosar, who serves as Member Secretary of the Board, initiated the agenda-wise discussions.

 Senior secretaries from relevant ministries and divisions, senior government officials and representatives of development partners attended the meeting.